Grima04/Win32droid/README.md

 ### How fast is the emulator?
 Don't expect this to be fast.
 While the box86 dynamic recompiler is quite decent and fast, the main bottleneck at the moment is the graphics backend.
 Currently only software rendering via Mesa LLVMpipe is supported, so games, especially 3D ones will run **_SLOW_**.
+There is also an option to use virgl to get 3D acceleration but the state of virgl on Android is currently not very good and using virgl will cause a lot of graphical issues.
 Don't expect to run GTA IV or something similar on this emulator.<br/>
 As a reference you can take the following results that I got on a Snapdragon 865 device:<br/>
 * Silent Hill 2, safe settings (minimum graphics, 640x480) runs at a _stunning_ 8-13 FPS in the intro scene (restroom scene & outside)<br/>